Lord David Blunkett - Chair

 Kay has worked with and supported Sheffield City Partnership Board (formerly Sheffield Executive Board) since September 2012.

-Kay also works closely with the 'Our Fair City' Campaign, the Health & Wellbeing Board and the Public Service Reform Team.
+Kay also works closely with the 'Our Fair City' Campaign, the Health & Wellbeing Board and the Public Health Team.
 She plans and co-ordinates all of Board's meetings and events including the annual State of Sheffield launch.

 Prior to this her background was in Social Care spending 3 years as a PA before becoming a Business Support Manager in front-line services for 5½ years.